-Alerts are typically distributed via email.
+Alerts are typically distributed via email and CMU-A's student portal.

 All international students have access to the video on the student's portal about how to stay safe in Australia, which includes information about police services.

 Resources for Survivors of Sexual Assault, Domestic Violence, Dating Violence & Stalking